getgrav/grav-learn/pages/02.content/07.media/docs.md

 ##### Sizes with media queries

-Grav has also support for media queries inside the sizes attribute, allowing you to use different widths on devices.
-In contrast to the first method, you don't have to create multiple images, they will get created automatically.
-The fallback image is the current image, so browser without support for srcset, will display the original image.
+Grav also has support for media queries inside the `sizes` attribute, allowing you to use different widths depending on the device's screen size.
+In contrast to the first method, you don't have to create multiple images; they will get created automatically.
+The fallback image is the current image, so a browser without support for `srcset`, will display the original image.

+If you want to customize the sizes of the automatically created files, you can use the `derivatives()` method (as shown below).
+The first parameter is the width of the smallest of the generated images.
+The second is the maximum width of the generated images.
+The third, and only optional parameter, dictates the intervals with which to generate the photos (default is 200).
+For example, if you set the first parameter to be `320` and the third to be `100`, Grav will generate an image for 320, 420, 520, 620…

 !!
 For the moment it does not work inside markdown, only in your ```twig``` files.